 Unlike a food bank, the main aim here is to reduce food waste.
 While food banks never offer ambient food that is past its Best Before date, the Fridge does.
 Best Before is safe to eat (as distinct from 'Use by' labels on fresh food), although quality may be slightly impaired.
 For more info see the Food Standards Agency guidelines.

 The Fridge is part of the Hubbub Community Fridge Network.
-So far over 80 Community Fridges have been set up across the UK, helping thousands connect with their communities whilst accessing nutritious food and reducing waste.
-Many more are in the planning stage.
+It is the world’s largest Community Fridge Network with over 150 community fridges running around the UK, and plenty more setting up.
+We are all helping thousands of people connect with their communities whilst accessing nutritious food and reducing waste.

 The project welcomes new volunteers, both driver/collectors and stall workers.
 Hours are shortish but intense!
 Please contact Diana at firstname.lastname@example.org